docksal/image-solr/README.md

 | 7.x-1.9  |          |          | ✓        | ✓        | ✓        |
 | 7.x-1.8  |          |          |          | ✓        | ✓        |

+## Configuration overrides

+Configuration overrides can be added to a Docksal project codebase.

+Put configuration files into `.docksal/etc/solr/conf` to override the predefined configuration